DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/developer/CdmRemoteFeatureDatasets.md

 * The ncstream header and ncstream data messages are for software consumption only.

-* A data request uses the Section specification (same as Fortran-90 array notation) to ask for a subset in extent space.
+* A data request uses the Section specification (same as Fortran-90 array notation) to ask for a subset in index space.

 * Variable names are case-sensitive and must be backslash-escaped